Here's some information about wildlife rehabilitation to help you decide if you would like to become involved.

 In an increasingly urbanised world, people are losing touch with the natural world which in turn increases their interest in, and focus upon, the plight of our wildlife.

 Wildlife rehabilitation and wildlife groups are always in need of two things - volunteers, and money.
-Wildlife rehabilitation is largely the work of volunteers, and Australia-wide involves tens of thousands of individuals and groups.
+Wildlife rehabilitation is largely the work of volunteers, and Australia-wide involves thousands of individuals and groups.

 Much of the funding for wildlife care in this country comes from household budgets.